 Emergencies don’t often provide enough time to create and implement an action plan.
-A free Map Your Neighborhood event at City Hall North in Mill Creek on Tuesday evening, February 19, 2019, will help people develop individual and neighborhood plans to be prepared for emergencies both large and small.
+A free Map Your Neighborhood event at in Mill Creek helps people develop individual and neighborhood plans to be prepared for emergencies both large and small.

 “The past few snow storms are examples of when this type of information may be helpful,” said Mill Creek Police Deputy Chief Scott Eastman.

 He went on to say, “This workshop is great for neighbors to attend together to put a neighborhood emergency management program in place, or it’s great for individuals who want to help others in a larger-scale emergency.”

 The 90-minute Map Your Neighborhood workshop covers the first nine steps to take immediately following a disaster and teaches people how to work with their neighbors to identify safety hazards, including gas explosions, potential fires, water main shutoffs and other safety concerns.
 Neighborhoods that are prepared for emergencies and disaster situations can save lives, reduce the severity of injuries and trauma, and reduce property damage.